pulumi/terraform-provider-aws/website/docs/r/kendra_experience.html.markdown

 The `configuration` configuration block supports the following arguments:

 * `content_source_configuration` - (Optional, Required if `user_identity_configuration` not provided) The identifiers of your data sources and FAQs.
 Or, you can specify that you want to use documents indexed via the `BatchPutDocument API`.
-Terraform will only perform drift detection of its value when present in a configuration.
+The provider will only perform drift detection of its value when present in a configuration.
 [Detailed below](#content_source_configuration).
 * `user_identity_configuration` - (Optional, Required if `content_source_configuration` not provided) The AWS SSO field name that contains the identifiers of your users, such as their emails.
 [Detailed below](#user_identity_configuration).

 ### `content_source_configuration`